Gastric Banding Surgery for Teens

-The surgery may also help lessen the social problems, such as bullying by others.
+The surgery may also help lessen social problems, such as being bullied.
+But experts

-But experts are not sure about the long-term results of gastric banding for a teen's
+are not sure about the long-term results of gastric banding for a teen's developing

 Because the long-term results of weight-loss surgery for teens are not yet known,